botpress/botpress/docs/guide/docs/managing/user-auth.md

 ### Module Implementation

-Now that we have a working module let's get into the implementation.
+Now that we have a working module, let's get into the implementation.
 For simplicity, we will use Passport.js along with a Twitter Strategy to implement the OAuth flow.
 Go ahead and install those dependencies.

-Once done, we need to add our Twitter App API keys so that our bot can properly authenticate the user to Twitter.
+Once done, we need to add our Twitter App API keys so that our chatbot can properly authenticate the user to Twitter.
 We achieve this by creating a module config file for each bot.
-Add the following file in the config directory of desired bots:
+Add the following file in the config directory of desired chatbots:

 ```js
 // bots/yourbot/config/twitter-auth.json